 Kids love puzzles of all shapes and sizes.
 They enjoy building piece by piece, and feel a sense of accomplishment when a puzzle is complete.

 This tree puzzle is an awesome way to explore nature and have fun measuring, matching, and stacking!

 Exciting resource for kids STEAM activities

-Puzzles can be used for quiet times at home or transition times in preschool.
+Puzzles are a great addition to early learning programs.
+They can be used for quiet times at home or transition times in preschool.
 They provide opportunities for one on one time with your child, or learning activities for younger kids while you homeschool older kids.

 Kids love puzzles for the repetition and recognition that come with doing a puzzle over and ove, as well as for the fun of completing a picture or shape.

 We love that puzzles are a great learning activity, building developmental skills such as critical thinking and creativity, and providing fine motor play.

 The puzzles we make use recycled or household items so there is little or not cost, and items are readily available.